 Below: The lines on the yellow petals are nectar guides for insects.
 Note the yellow stigma of the pistil that is 4-cleft, forming a cross.

 Below: All the upper parts of the stem and flower are hairy except the yellow petals.
 At the base of the open flower are the decaying sepals.
-The yellowish green floral tube leads down to the separated green ovary which is subtended by a green hairy bract.
+The yellowish green calyx tube leads down to the separated green ovary which is subtended by a green hairy bract.

 Below: The leaves have a hairy surface and margins both upperside (1st photo) and underside (2nd photo).